Dreamer Isioma: Career

 Dreamer Isioma began making music professionally in 2018.
 In 2020, their song "Sensitive" went viral on TikTok, becoming their breakout hit.
 The song, which mixes R&B, hip hop, and funk influences, was later described in the Chicago Tribune as "a sonically playful wonder".
 It was featured in the final season of Insecure.

 As a result of the success of "Sensitive", Isioma was able to access additional resources to create an album, working with a distributor and creative team and having a budget for the first time.
 Work began on the album in March 2020.
 They released two EPs in 2020, titled Sensitive and The Leo Sun Rises.

 In 2021, Isioma made their debut tour, which included appearances at Lollapalooza and Austin City Limits.

 Isioma released their debut album Goodnight Dreamer on February 23, 2022, after the release of a lead single and accompanying music video titled "Bad Ting".
 The album was distributed by AWAL.
 NME described the album as a blend of various influences including Afrobeats, rock and roll, and modern electronic and pop music, and praised it as feeling "genuinely fresh, newly discovered".
 MTV stated that the album is made up of "various soundscapes and themes of being one’s authentic self".
 WRBB gave the album four stars out of five, praising it as "an intriguingly beautiful commentary on love and sexuality" with "fresh androgynous musical style".

 Asked in February 2022 by PAPER how they would describe their profession because of their output of visual music videos in addition to music, Isioma self-described as a "creative director" rather than specifically a "performer, songwriter or vocalist".
 They noted that while all their music is created in collaboration with friends, they "take a lot of pride in being the mastermind".

+In April 2023, Isioma released a second album titled Princess Forever.
+Pitchfork included the album, which was distributed by AWAL, in a weekly list of new albums to listen to.